NISSAN CANADA DATA INCIDENT CLASS ACTION

 2. Why is there a Settlement?

-Plaintiffs and Class Counsel believe that the proposed Settlement is fair, reasonable and in the best interests of the settlement class.
+Plaintiffs and Class Counsel believe that the Settlement is fair, reasonable and in the best interests of the settlement class.
+The Settlement has been approved by the Ontario and Quebec courts.

 The Settlement Agreement, along with its schedules, describe in greater detail the rights and obligations of all the parties and is available here.